-After this we find a mix of featurettes.
-Fresh Cuts: New Tales from Friday the 13th goes for 14 minutes, seven seconds and provides notes from Miller, Manfredini, makeup effects artist Tom Savini, and actors Ari Lehman and Robbi Morgan.
+The 2021 BD repeats some of the old set’s extras, and Fresh Cuts: New Tales from Friday the 13th goes for 14 minutes, seven seconds and provides notes from screenwriter Victor Miller, composer Harry Manfredini, makeup effects artist Tom Savini, and actors Ari Lehman and Robbi Morgan.

 “Cuts” covers the movie’s origins, cast and performances, stunts and music, the flick’s ending and its success.
 Essentially “Cuts” acts as a repository for little nuggets of information that didn’t make the commentary.
 It’s not the most cohesive collection, but it’s interesting.

 We learn more about the director via The Man Behind the Legacy: Sean S. Cunningham.
-It lasts eight minutes, 58 seconds, and features Cunningham and his son Noel.
+It lasts eight minutes, 58 seconds, and features director Sean S. Cunningham and his son Noel.

 We hear about the elder Cunningham’s career and the impact Friday had on his life.
-He repeats some of the info from the commentary but he throws out a few decent notes here.
+The piece throws out a few decent notes.

 We catch up with movie alumni in A Friday the 13th Reunion.
-During this 16-minute, 45-second piece, we see a September 2008 panel gathering that collected Savini, Miller, Lehman, Palmer, Manfredini, and King.
+During this 16-minute, 44-second piece, we see a September 2008 panel gathering that collected Savini, Miller, Lehman, Manfredini, and actors Betsy Palmer and Adrienne King.

 They talk a little about how the various participants came onto the project, characters, the ending, and the impact the flick had on their lives.
-Expect a few more stories already heard elsewhere, though we do get a smattering of intriguing tidbits such as the one about how the Friday producers tried to get Palmer to appear in some of the series’ other entries.
+This becomes a mostly enjoyable program.

 Finally, Secrets Galore Behind the Gore fills nine minutes, 32 seconds with notes from Cunningham and Savini.
 They give us info about the movie’s kills and how they were achieved.
 This becomes a gory but useful piece.

 Horror fans owe the original Friday the 13th a debt since it heavily influenced their favorite genre.
 As a movie, however, it doesn’t work particularly well.
 It lacks creativity and comes across as slow-paced and cheesy.
-The Blu-ray presents generally good visuals along with surprisingly positive audio and a nice compilation of supplements.
-I don’t think the flick has aged well, but the Blu-ray represents it fairly nicely, even if this 40th Anniversary “steelbook” seems superfluous.
+The Blu-ray presents very good visuals along with surprisingly positive audio and a mostly appealing compilation of supplements.
+Until/unless we get 4K UHD version of the film, this 2021 Blu-ray will likely remain the best presentation of it.

 To rate this film visit original review of FRIDAY THE 13TH